-This joint research project with Leeds College of Building and York College is focused on reviewing the student experience of blended learning during the lockdown periods.
-The research explores STEM subjects, which do not traditionally lend themselves to blended learning due to the significant practical elements required of students.
+This joint research project with Leeds College of Building and York College focused on reviewing the student experience of blended learning during the lockdown periods.
+The research explored science, technology, engineering and maths (STEM), construction and built environment subject areas, which do not traditionally lend themselves to blended learning due to the significant practical elements required of students.

-- Reviewing the blended learning experience of students on a level three to six programme in a STEM related subject area.
+- A review of the blended learning experience of students on courses across levels three to six in a STEM related subject area.

-- Identifying developmental activities that support improved progression from studying, into the workplace, with a focus on digital skills.
+- Identification of developmental activities that support improved progression from studying, into the workplace, with a focus on digital skills.

-The quantitative data sought by undertaking focus groups and surveys with current students is supported by evidence-based research into curriculum models and the theoretical understanding of developing a blended curriculum.
-This project seeks to identify barriers to a blended model and possible approaches to reduce them.
+The qualitative data was sought by undertaking focus groups with students, supported by evidence-based research into curriculum models and the theoretical understanding of developing a blended curriculum.

-The information and feedback from students will be used in the long-term curriculum modelling for both Colleges, implementing best practices for future students.
+- The information and feedback from students was used in the long-term curriculum modelling for both colleges, implementing best practices for future students.

 Leeds College of Building